Picture this situation at school or university.

 Thinking more

-Grey matter, which exists in the outermost layer of the brain, plays a significant role in mental functions, memory, emotions and movement.
-One Harvard study found that introverts have thicker grey matter compared to extroverts.
+Grey matter, located in the outermost layer of the brain, plays a significant role in mental functions, memory, emotions, and motor control.
+A Harvard study found that introverts have thicker grey matter than extroverts.
 They also show more activity in the frontal lobes, where analysis and rational thought occur.

 Focusing longer